Vitalik-Hakim/antimony/README.md

 Make sure to send me some  ANTY donations at this address `AQXpFQRZ49wwJJsdYuWqS3FjSNLSNmYTyB` it will be much appreciated.
 Linux or specifically Ubuntu Building instructions coming soon.
 Stay tuned.
 Thanks Have a nice day.

 ### Connect to a Node
 To connect to a specified node from the activenodes file , just open `help` then `debug`.
 Choose `console` and type in this `addnode 192.. onetry ` replace the 192.. with the specific node hit Enter

+### Connect automatically through ActivateNode.bat
+To connect to the specified node from the activenodes file , just run the ActivateNode.bat file and the node will be connected.

 License
 -------